Jpattom/Reference/README.md

 Prerequisite

+ 1) Microsoft Visual Studio 2013

- 1) RavenDB-Build-2956 not more than this or less (http://hibernatingrhinos.com/downloads/RavenDB%20Installer/2956)
+ 2) RavenDB-Build-2956 not more than this or less (http://hibernatingrhinos.com/downloads/RavenDB%20Installer/2956)

- 2) Mongodb running on localhost where worker is deployed
+ 3) Mongodb running on localhost where worker is deployed

- 3) Good to have Posh-Git follow the process in https://github.com/dahlbyk/posh-git
+ 4) Good to have Posh-Git follow the process in https://github.com/dahlbyk/posh-git

 Steps to build and execute